Explosive Ordnance Disposal team set off unexploded ordnance

 |0

-This work, Explosive Ordnance Disposal team set off unexploded ordnance, by LCpl Enge You, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Explosive Ordnance Disposal team set off unexploded ordnance [Image 5 of 5], by LCpl Jozef Majewski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.